shuozhixu/CMS-EAM_2025/README.md

 	sh lmp_mbmc.sh

 Note that the second command in `lmp_mbmc.sh` will load three modules.
-If one cannot load it, try `module purge` first.
+If one cannot load them, try `module purge` first.

 Once the `sh` run is finished, we will find a file `lmp_mpi` in the `lammps_mbmc/src` directory on Bridges-2.
 And that is the LAMMPS executable with MANYBODY and MC packages.